Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 --------------------
-1. Refreshing a page will auto-logout and re-direct to Signin page.
+1. When you signed in, Refreshing a page will auto-logout and re-direct to Signin page.
+2. SideBar mobile responsible
+3. Bar chart